DI MA-1: Design

 The MA-1 rifles are made with ventilated handguards and horizontal charging handles, unlike the Galil which has a vertical charging handle.
 Early models (Mk.
 I) have curved cheekpieces in the buttstocks with later models (Mk.
 II) omitting this.
 MA rifles are compatible with Galil magazines, although they can use polymer magazines.

 They were initially introduced with wooden handguards; early models were made with brown polymer furniture and rounded, smooth pistol grips.
 Later versions were produced with black furniture and clear cut Galil grips, designated as the Mk II.
 It also uses synthetic alloys and plastics in its construction.

 An indicator for a MA rifle that is optimized to fire rifle grenades is the presence of tall iron sights.
 The rifles can use the MG-2 rifle grenade.

 The selectors consist of safe, semi-auto and full-auto mode.

-In an interview back in 2009 with Sai Sheng Murng, the deputy spokesman of the Shan State Army (RCSS), he mentioned that foreign-made 5.56 NATO ammo cannot be used in the MA rifles while Myanma-made ammo can work with foreign assault rifles chambered in the same caliber.
+In a 2009 interview, Sai Sheng Murng, deputy spokesman of the Shan State Army (RCSS), mentioned that foreign-made 5.56 NATO ammo cannot be used in the MA rifles while Myanma-made ammo can work with foreign assault rifles chambered in the same caliber.

 Variants

 MA-1

 Standard assault rifle with a bayonet lug for the option to have a bayonet mounted.
 The bipod was not made standard with the MA-1s with the cleaning kit stored in a hollow space in the buttstock.
 The MA-1s are not equipped with a pistol grip-type safety system.

-It's reported by convicted porters under the Tatmadaw that Myanma soldiers would write the battalion number on its stock.
+It is reported by convicted porters under the Tatmadaw that Myanma soldiers would write the battalion number on its stock.